T341/100-days-of-code/r1-log.md

 I spent some time figuring out the layout & creating wireframes for my freeCodeCamp Portfolio Website project.
 Nonetheless, I was able to get some actual coding done through several JQuery exercises on SoloLearn.

 ### R1D4
+I did more JQuery exercises today and saved some of my code on SoloLearn (public & private).

 ### R1D5